ddworken/hishtory/README.md

 2. `DeviceId = HMAC(SecretKey, "device_id")`
 3. `EncryptionKey = HMAC(SecretKey, "encryption_key")`

 At installation time, `hishtory` registers itself with the backend which stores the tuple `(UserId, DeviceId)` which represents a one-to-many relationship between user and devices.
+In addition, it creates a `DumpRequest` specific that a new device was created and it needs a copy of the existing bash history.

-When a command is run, `hishtory` encrypts (via AES-GCM with `EncryptionKey`) the command (and all the metadata) and sends it to the backend along with the `UserId` to persist it for.
+When a command is run:

+1. `hishtory` encrypts (via AES-GCM with `EncryptionKey`) the command (and all the metadata) and sends it to the backend along with the `UserId` to persist it for.
 The backend retrieves a list of all associated `DeviceId`s and stores a copy of the encrypted blob for each device associated with that user.
 Once a given device has read an encrypted blob, that entry can be deleted in order to save space (in essence this is a per-device queue, but implemented on top of postgres because this is small scale and I already am running a postgres instance).
+2. `hishtory` checks for any pending `DumpRequest`s, and if there are any sends a complete (encrypted) copy of the local SQLite DB to be shared with the requesting device.

 When the user runs `hishtory query`, it retrieves all unread blobs from the backend, decrypts them, and adds them to the local SQLite DB.

 ## Security

-## Pending Features

-* zsh support
-* easier install flow that is cross-platform
+Hishtory is designed to ensure that the backend cannot read your shell history.
+This is achieved by:

+1. Encrypting history entries with a secret key that the backend never sees
+2. Using [SLSA](https://slsa.dev/) to support secure updates that guarantee that you're running the code contained in this repo

+If you find any security issues in hishtory, please reach out to `david@daviddworken.com`.